MA Social Change, Environment and Sustainability / Course details

 Coursework and assessment

 Core and Optional units include a range of formative and summative assessments.
 Assessment for additional options is normally by a 3,000-word assessed essay for each unit.
-All students undertake a dissertation of between 12,000 and 15,000 words, supported by core units in research design, strategy and project management.
+All students undertake a dissertation of 12,000 words, supported by core units in research design, strategy and project management.

 Course unit details